Skip to content

 Why Project Quoting Needs More Than Hours × Rate

 Quoting projects at exact estimated hours × hourly rate almost guarantees loss-making projects.
-Three adjustments make fixed-price quoting viable: a buffer for honest time overruns (projects consistently take more time than initial estimates suggest), explicit fixed expenses separate from labour, and profit markup that covers business-level overhead and owner compensation beyond direct labour.
-The calculator structures these three adjustments so quotes match the realistic economics of completing projects profitably.
+Three adjustments make fixed-price quoting more viable: a buffer that absorbs the honest reality that projects usually take longer than initial estimates suggest, explicit fixed expenses kept separate from labour, and a profit markup that covers business-level overhead beyond direct labour.
+The calculator structures all three so the quote reflects the realistic economics of completing the project.

 What Fixed Expenses Include

 Stock photography or asset licenses.
-Premium software or plugin costs for the specific project.
+Premium software or plugin costs purchased for the specific project.
 Third-party service fees.
 Materials or production costs.
-Subcontractor costs directly attributable.
+Subcontractor costs directly attributable to the project.
 Travel costs for in-person meetings.
 Testing or approval service fees.
-These costs should flow through to the client as separate line items rather than absorbed into the hourly rate, because they vary dramatically by project.
-Absorbing into rate either overprices simple projects or underprices resource-heavy projects.
+These costs typically flow through to the client as separate line items rather than being absorbed into the hourly rate, because they vary dramatically by project.
+Absorbing them into the rate tends to overprice simple projects and underprice resource-heavy ones.

 The Profit Markup Explained

 Profit markup covers business-level costs beyond direct project labour: business development time, equipment replacement, training, professional insurance, slow periods between projects, and owner compensation above the hourly rate.
-Solo freelancers typically add 10-15%.
-Small studios 15-25%.
-Established agencies 25-40%.
-Below 10% markup leaves no slack for business continuity; above 40% requires strong market positioning or specialised expertise to justify.
-The calculator accepts any percentage for scenario testing.
+Community discussions commonly cluster ranges around 10-15% for solo freelancers, 15-25% for small studios, and 25-40% for established agencies.
+Below 10% leaves little room for the business-level costs the markup is meant to cover; above 40% requires strong market positioning or specialised expertise to sustain.

 Worked Example for a Design Project